 April uses cross-functional knowledge and experience to build a thorough understanding of a company's business, employees, products, customers, and competitors to provide strategic guidance.
 She works in new subject matter areas on a daily basis, assimilating information quickly and developing a deep understanding in those areas.
 April excels at distilling complex ideas into understandable concepts.

-Trademark: April advises international and U.S. companies on trademark matters, including trademark clearances, ensuring proper trademark usage on product marketing materials, trademark enforcement, licenses, filing and prosecuting trademark applications.
+Trademarks: April advises international and U.S. companies on trademark matters, including trademark clearances, ensuring proper trademark usage on product marketing materials, trademark enforcement, licenses, filing and prosecuting trademark applications.
 April routinely counsels clients regarding name changes and brand name selection.

-April advises clients on trade secret protections, such as identifying key trade secrets, creating trade secret registries, and developing policies for protecting trade secrets, which may include amending contracts, marking documents as trade secrets, putting access restriction controls on documents containing trade secrets, and training employees.
+Trade Secrets: April advises clients on trade secret protections, such as identifying key trade secrets, creating trade secret registries, and developing policies for protecting trade secrets, which may include amending contracts, marking documents as trade secrets, putting access restriction controls on documents containing trade secrets, and training employees.

 Life Sciences Transactions